acc-is-sponge/beat-speedrun-regulations/README.md

         },
         "base": {
           "type": "number",
-          "description": "Base factor of the pp gained" },
+          "description": "A base factor of the pp gained" },
         "curve": {
           "type": "array",